codeface-io/LSPService/README.md

 * Result: [it does](https://apps.apple.com/app/codeface/id1578175415) 🥳.
 The second update was also accepted with full on promotion of features that depend on LSPService, but still referencing LSPService only from within the app.

+* [ ] 🔢 Add a versioning mechanism that allows developing LSPService while multiple editors/clients depend on it.
+This may need to involve:
+  * The REST API provides available versions via a GET request
+  * The REST API includes explicit version numbers in its endpoint URLs
+  * LSPService outputs its version on launch
+  * Downloadable binaries somehow indicate their version
+  * Codeface (as proof of concept by the pioneering client) can handle an outdated installation of LSPService

 * [ ] ✍🏻 Sign/notarize LSPService so it's easier to install and trust

 * [ ] 🐍 Experiment again with python language servers (and get one to work)